-Where an order suspending public rights of way has been made1 the appropriate national authority2 must revoke it: (1) if no permitted activities3 have been carried on pursuant to the opencast planning permission4 on the land5 over which the right of way subsisted, and he is satisfied that there is no early prospect of such activities being so carried on6; or (2) as soon after such permitted activities have been so carried on as he is satisfied that it is no longer necessary for the fulfilment for the purpose of carrying on such permitted activities that the right of
+Where an order suspending public rights of way has been made1 the appropriate national authority2 must revoke it: (1) if no permitted activities3 have been carried on pursuant to the opencast planning permission4 on the land5 over which the right of way subsisted, and he is satisfied that there is no early prospect of such activities being so carried on6; or (2) as soon after such permitted activities have been so carried on as he is satisfied that it is no longer

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.